wsowens/Antaeus/README.md

 A quick Mandelbrot Set renderer.
 I may add more later.

 ## Controls
-[ : DECREASE NUMBER OF ITERATIONS
+* [ : Decrease number of iterations
-] : INCREASE NUMBER OF ITERATIONS
+* ] : Increase number of iterations
-Up, Down, Left, Right: Pan
+* Arrow Keys: Pan camera
-+ : zoom in
+* Plus : Zoom in
-- : zoom out
+* Minus : Zoom out

 ## Ideas to fix current slowness:
 Effectively make use of GPU